chensxb97/basicCalculator/README.md

 # Basic Calculator
-A basic calculator app built using Flask
+A basic calculator app built using Flask, Html and Javascript.

 # Requirements
 1. HTML renders calculator in a container